ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 All points are also covered by @ref exceptionHandlingDesign.

 - Takes part in 6.a:
-  - `ChimeraTK::DeviceModule::writeAfterOpen/writeRecoveryOpen` [tbd: new name for unified list] is a list of accessors to be written after the device is opened/recovered.
+  - `ChimeraTK::DeviceModule::writeRecoveryOpen` [tbd: new name for the list] is a list of accessors to be written after the device is opened/recovered.
 - Takes part in 6.b:
   - Initial values are being read from the device by other entities, but these must be blocked until the DeviceModule wakes them up after the device has been opened and initialised.
 This uses the same mechanism as for blocking read operations during recovery.
-- Needs to implement 10.b, done through `ChimeraTK::DeviceModule::writeAfterOpen/writeRecoveryOpen` -> already covered by first point.
+- Needs to implement 10.b, done through `ChimeraTK::DeviceModule::writeRecoveryOpen` -> already covered by first point.

 ### ExceptionHandlingDecorator ###

 - Must implement part of 6.a/7.c/9.d/10.b: Provide function which allows to write without blocking in case of an unavailable device:
-  - The list `ChimeraTK::DeviceModule::writeAfterOpen/writeRecoveryOpen` [tbd: new name for unified list] is filled with the "recovery accessor" (a "copy" of the original accessor, created by `ChimeraTK::Application::createDeviceVariable()`).
+  - The list `ChimeraTK::DeviceModule::writeRecoveryOpen` [tbd: new name for the list] is filled with the "recovery accessor" (a "copy" of the original accessor, created by `ChimeraTK::Application::createDeviceVariable()`).
 This accessor allows the restoration of the last known value of a register after recovery from an exception by the DeviceModule.
 See also @ref exceptionHandlingDesign.
   - When a write happens while the device is still unavailable (not opened or initialisation still in progress), the write should not block (in contrast to normal writes in a `ChimeraTK::ApplicationModule::mainLoop()`).
   - The "recovery accessor" is also used in this case to defer the write operation until the device becomes available.
   - The actual write is then performed asynchronously by the `ChimeraTK::DeviceModule`.
-  - This implementation is the same as the implementation for the non-blocking write function [tbd: correct name] which available to `ChimeraTK::ApplicationModule` user implementations.
+  - This implementation is the same as the implementation for the non-blocking write function [tbd: correct name] which is available to `ChimeraTK::ApplicationModule` user implementations.

 - Needs to implement 6.b.:
   - The `ChimeraTK::TransferElement::readLatest()` must be delayed until the device is available and initialised.